Genivia/ugrep/README.md

 code page 1257    | `CP1257`
 code page 1258    | `CP1258`

+Note that regex patterns are always specified in UTF-8 (includes ASCII).
 To search binary files with binary patterns, see [searching and displaying binary files with -U, -W, and -X](#binary).

 To recursively list all files and symlinks that are ASCII: